 Students completing this course will acquire the basic knowledge of Premier Pro.
 Students are introduced to the five editing basics; import footage, create a sequence, add a title, adjust audio levels, and export video in nonlinear editing software.
-Students will learn to acquire media files such as, video, audio, and graphics, and go on to creating a rough cut sequence, add effects, adjust audio, and export the project.
+Students will learn to acquire media files such as, video, audio, and graphics, and create a rough cut sequence, add effects, adjust audio, and export the project.
 Students acquire the skills to pursue the Adobe Certified Associate Certification.
-SPRING
+(Formally MART 259 - Introduction to Premier Pro)